- Mashpi’s weather and location protect guests from tropical diseases

 Mashpi Lodge was designed to be minimalist and modern, providing a comfortable and spotless place – completely sealed from the outer world – for our guests to rest and relax at the end of each day of adventure.
 Contrary to many rustic rainforest hotels, Mashpi Lodge was originally conceptualized as a luxurious and comfortable place to unwind in the middle of one of the world’s most biodiverse, lush, and pristine places.
 The lodge was built to minimize its footprint and disturb as little as possible, while not allowing the jungle to come inside.
 Our guests can rest assured that, while inside Mashpi Lodge, they will never come face-to-face with the inhabitants of the rainforest!

-There is no Colombian militia and crime present at Mashpi Lodge
+There is no crime of any kinda at Mashpi Lodge

-Zero.
-Located nearly 120 kilometers (74 miles) from the Ecuador – Colombia border, Mashpi Lodge is far enough away to be completely unaffected by militia, guerillas, and organized criminal networks.
-Working closely with their Colombian counterparts, the Ecuadorian Armed Forces actively patrol and monitor the border, and recently received a boost of more than $100 million in funding to upgrade its military capacity along the northern border.
+Located far enough away from any contested territories to be completely unaffected by organized criminal networks.
 While the government in years past shunned the aid offered by the US Armed Forces to patrol the skies, the incumbent government is currently working on an agreement to resume US military flights to help keep watch for illegal activities.
-The Lodge has even welcomed the US Secret Service and other security teams from around the world to survey and greenlight the premises for our distinguished guests!
+The Lodge has even welcomed the US Secret Service and other security teams from around the world to survey and green light the premises for our distinguished guests!

 There’s really nothing to worry about at Mashpi Lodge